vcabales/paperPiano/README.md

 # paperPiano and bananaPiano
 Make a touch sensor piano with an Arduino Uno and conductive material.
 Project still in progress.
 End goal is to create a metal keyboard that outputs musical notes and soundwave visualizations.
 Notes triggered by capacitive touch sensors and link to MIDI libraries.

+# Banana Piano Instructions
-Banana piano instructions listed below for fun.
+Banana piano instructions listed for fun.
 Notes triggered by changes in analog read outputs.

 ## Hardware
 * Arduino Uno